LaunchPlatform/makerrepo-cli/README.md

 # makerrepo-cli

-Command-line tool for [MakerRepo](https://makerrepo.com).
+Command-line tool for manufacturing as code with or without [MakerRepo](https://makerrepo.com) account.
 Build CAD models from code (e.g. Build123D), collect and work with artifacts locally, and run your full Manufacturing as Code workflow from your own machine—without depending on MakerRepo.com.

 ## Installation